-- Section 3: Statutory objects of the Act and relevant considerations - Sections 11A and 12: Standard trading period for liquor licences and a mandatory 6-hour period during which liquor cannot be sold - Sections 29-31: Specific provisions in respect of a packaged liquor licence - Section 40: Minimum procedural requirements for a liquor licence application to be validly made - Section 44: Submissions to Authority in relation to licence applications - Section 45: Criteria for granting a liquor licence - Section 48: Requirements in respect of a CIS, including a requirement that the Authority must not approve the application unless it is satisfied, having regard to the CIS and other available information, that the overall social impact of doing so will not be detrimental to the well-being of the local or broader community - Section 49: General provisions in respect of ETAs.
+- Section 3: Statutory objects of the Act and relevant considerations. - Sections 11A and 12: Standard trading period for liquor licences and a mandatory 6-hour period during which liquor cannot be sold. - Sections 29-31: Specific provisions in respect of a packaged liquor licence. - Section 40: Minimum procedural requirements for a liquor licence application to be validly made. - Section 44: Submissions to Authority in relation to licence applications. - Section 45: Criteria for granting a liquor licence. - Section 48: Requirements in respect of a CIS, including a requirement that the Authority must not approve the application unless it is satisfied, having regard to the CIS and other available information, that the overall social impact of doing so will not be detrimental to the well-being of the local or broader community.